 Additionally, the IRS Fresh Start Program’s lien withdrawal guidelines made it a little easier for taxpayers and their attorneys or accountants to get liens taken off.
 Through the initiative, the lien process was somewhat streamlined and became less stringent as a result.

-Although the Office in Compromise policy had existed before the Fresh Start Initiative, the program significantly widened and streamlined the OIC process to help more people.
+Although the Offer in Compromise policy had existed before the Fresh Start Initiative, the program significantly widened and streamlined the OIC process to help more people.
 Most notably, rather than using a 48 month multiplier to determine the offer amount pertaining to future income potential, the IRS reduced the multiplier to 12 months.
 For many taxpayers, the reduction of the future income multipliers is the difference between Offer In Compromise acceptance and rejection.
 Moreover, it allowed new expenses against gross income which were previously not allowed for calculating a Taxpayer’s remaining monthly income.

 The Offer in Compromise policy is still around, but it remains tricky to get accepted, and you may wish to retain a tax attorney before attempting to negotiate an OIC on your own.